shivansh-source/DSA-and-notes/daily-log.md

 - sruniously routing and authnetication done
 - ocm/api i made the issue to work on it as soon as it is done i will move forward
 - waiting for the response from few different places
+- yeah didnt get into lfs will try summmer winter term
+- and for gsoc kgateway only
 -

   ```